JorgeSaicoski/YourStatsHelper/README.md

 Contributions are welcome!
 Please check the [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.

+### Critical Improvements

+YourStatsHelper is a growing project, and there are a few critical improvements that can greatly enhance its functionality and security:

+#### Backend VIP Membership Validation

+In the current version, VIP membership validation is performed in the frontend within the User Service.
+While this provides a convenient initial check, it's crucial to move this validation to the backend.
+By handling VIP checks on the backend, we ensure the utmost security and data integrity, preventing unauthorized access to VIP features.

+#### Password Hashing

+Security is paramount, and one critical aspect is ensuring user password protection.
+Currently, passwords are stored without encryption.
+It's essential to implement password hashing on the backend to securely store user credentials.
+This step enhances user data security and confidentiality.

+Contributors interested in addressing these critical improvements are highly encouraged to collaborate and help fortify YourStatsHelper's functionality and security.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.